 How does a quitclaim deed differ from a general warranty deed?

-A quitclaim deed differs from a general warranty deed by providing no assurance of a clear title or protection against past title issues.
+A quitclaim deed differs from a general warranty deed in that it provides no assurance of a clear title or protection against past title issues.
 It merely transfers any ownership interest the seller may have without guarantees, leaving buyers at risk.
 In contrast, a general warranty deed ensures a clear title and resolves any past title problems.

 What steps are involved in obtaining a general warranty deed?